rihemebh/Angular-Cheat-Sheet/README.md

    **Use case** : When you need to change the layout from screen to another
       you can make a prefix for each layout and each prefix has its compoenent and its children routes

+PS: Children should be sorted from most generic to least generic
  ## Forms

   Angular uses 2 form approaches: